FANNY-20/The_FANNY_protocol_V0.1/README.md

 # The FANNY Protocol 0.1

 Fully ANoNYmous and decentralized pandemic witness protocol (FANNY)

 # Context

-In this pandemic context many approach try to propose the best compromise between anonymity and privacy, reliability, accessibility and efficiency.
-We think that this kind of situation could unfortunately be more frequent in the future regarding the epidemic that we observed the last two decades.
+In this pandemic context, many approaches try to propose the best compromise between anonymity and privacy, reliability, accessibility and efficiency.
+We think that this kind of situation could unfortunately repeat itself in the future regarding the epidemics that were observed the last two decades.

-The technology could help to minimize the impact and to facilitate living in this kind sustainable context.
+The technology could help to minimize the propagation and impact of this disease and to facilitate living in this kind of context.

 # What we propose :

-Our  protocol allows to alert who was in a narrow contact with a positive covid-19 patient until 15 days after.
-This protocol focused on a maximum of decentralization,  processing distribution and information division regarding this below objectives :
+Our protocol allows to alert who was in a narrow contact with a positive covid-19 patient up to 15 days after the first contact occurred.
+This protocol focuses on a maximum of decentralization, processing distribution and information division with an absolute focus on:

 1. Anonymity
 2. Privacy